RVCC-IDMX/about-me-D0zod/README.md

 * Understanding the languages I'd be using throughout the course, HTML5 and CSS.

-* Familiarizing myself with HMTL and creating small projects to bolster my knowledge.
+* Familiarizing myself with HTML and creating small projects to bolster my knowledge.

 * Learning about and setting up a GitHub account, learning to create repositories and how they work, what CPR is, and how to properly format my code for legibility.